-3. Locate the correct anchor for the selected seating position.
+- 3. Locate the correct anchor for the selected seating position. - On Sedan's the anchors are located on the rear back panel.

 4. On a sedan, open the tether anchor cover.

 5. Clip the tether strap to the anchor as shown.